smellyshovel/custom-context-menu/README.md

     }, 10000);
 ```

-The example above adds a new item to the `awesomeCM` Context Menu and changes its `transfer` option's property to `false` in 10 seconds after the Context Menu has become initialized.
+The example above adds a new item to the `awesomeCM` Context Menu and changes its `transfer` option's property value to `false` in 10 seconds after the Context Menu has become initialized.

 ## [Examples](#examples)